CommuteStream/SimpleBanner-Android/README.md

+#This Eclipse project is outdated.
+Please refer to the Android Studio app for a more current example of how to use the CommuteStream SDK: https://github.com/CommuteStream/SimpleBanner-AndroidStudio

 ## Introduction
 SimpleBanner provides a basic example of how to use the CommuteStream SDK.
 These instructions are designed for Eclipse users.